thindil/www.laeran.pl/linuxada/packages_requirements.md

    convention of the source code files.
 Keeping with them will reduce the amount of work needed to create them.
 Also, it will remove double data from the repository.

+### Dependencies

+1. If possible, the package should use to build and run available packages from a distribution repository.

+   Reason: It reduces the amount of packages needed to maintain in the repository.
+Also, it allows better integration with the selected distribution and causes fewer conflicts with existing packages.

 ### Testing packages